 Why Is Healthy Weight Important?

 Maintaining a healthy weight is one of the best ways to reduce your risk of chronic diseases, like diabetes, heart disease and even cancer.
-People who are overweight or obese are at increased risk of these diseases.
+People who have overweight or obesity are at increased risk of these diseases.
 Interestingly, a lower weight isn't always better.
 People who are at a less than ideal body weight also tend to have a higher risk of death.

 A study on 3.6 million adults, published in October 2018 in the Lancet, found that people at both high and low body mass index (BMI) were at higher risk of death.
 The researchers found the lowest risk was associated with a BMI range between 24 and 27 kg/m.
 BMI is one way of determining a healthy weight.